p13tarunkk/p13tarunkk.github.io/_posts/2019-10-25-using-human-motivations.md

 *Exploration drives*

-Demand for novelty posseses a strong drive to users in accordance with other motivators (like social validation).
-Finite variability creates boredom after sometime.
-Therefore almost all popular multiplayer games like PUBG today have infinite variance in the form of storylines.
-Also, we humans are obsessed in self-love so the personal Stories or Photographs always attract.
+Demand for novelty poses a strong drive to users in accordance with other motivators (like social validation).
+Finite variability creates boredom after a while.
+Therefore, almost all popular multiplayer games like PUBG today have infinite variance in the form of storylines.
+Also, we humans are obsessed in self-love so the personal Stories or Photographs always get more attention.

 *Final Acts*